 01 of 09

-While tens of thousands of locals pour out of New York City for a 4th of July vacation, millions of tourists come into the City to visit—and millions of New Yorkers stay home, too!
-Here's a brief overview of July 4th in Brooklyn, NY, with details, links, and ideas on the following pages.
-Have a fabulous 4th of July in Brooklyn!
-There's plenty to do for tourists and locals alike!
+While tens of thousands of locals pour out of New York City for a Fourth of July vacation, millions of tourists come into New York City to visit—and millions of New Yorkers stay home, too.
+Here's a brief overview of the key happenings on July 4th in Brooklyn, New York.
+There's plenty to do.Continue to 2 of 9 below.

 02 of 09